-As noted above, this form of SNT can be established by the person with a disability, a parent, grandparent, legal guardian, or court and is funded with the assets of a beneficiary who is under the age of 65.
-The trust must direct a "payback" - the statuatory obligation to reimburse the state its outlays for the beneficiary when the beneficiary dies to the extent of Medicaid's expenditures.
-A person with a disability is permitted to transfer his or her own assets into a qualifying SNT and still receive S.S.I. and Medicaid, as long as the SNT will include the payback requirement.
+As noted above, this form of SNT can be established by the person with a disability, a parent, grandparent, legal guardian, or court, and is funded with the assets of a beneficiary who is under the age of 65.
+The trust must direct a "payback" (the statutory obligation to reimburse the state its outlays for the beneficiary when the beneficiary dies) to the extent of Medicaid's expenditures.
+A person with a disability is permitted to transfer his or her own assets into a qualifying SNT and still receive S.S.I. and Medicaid, if the SNT includes the payback requirement.

-Payback trusts are often set up when an individual receives an inheritance or the proceeds from a judgment or settlement in a lawsuit, either a lump sum or more commonly with a lifetime annuity, which can have the SNT as beneficiary.
-4 As we have noted, if the PIN anticipates large medical bills, the need for lifetime care, or is severely disabled, she or he can use the settlement fund or annuity to fund a "payback trust" and still qualify for SSI and Medicaid.
+Payback trusts are often set up when an individual receives an inheritance or the proceeds from a judgment or settlement in a lawsuit, either a lump sum or, more commonly, with a lifetime annuity which can have the SNT as beneficiary.
+As we have noted, if the PIN anticipates large medical bills, the need for lifetime care, or is severely disabled, she or he can use the settlement fund or annuity to fund a "payback trust" and still qualify for SSI and Medicaid.

-The county Department of Social Services (Human Resources Administration in New York City) must be notified when the First Party SNT is created or funded, before the trust makes certain transactions, and when the beneficiary dies.
+It is important to note that the county Department of Social Services (Human Resources Administration in New York City) must be notified when the First Party SNT is created or funded, before the trust makes certain transactions, and when the beneficiary dies.